aws-samples/amazon-eks-cicd-codepipeline-java-microservices/README.md

     - Runtime - Standard
     - Image - Select latest image available e.g. aws/codebuild/standard:6.0
     - Image version - Select - Always use the latest image for this runtme version
     - Tick the "Privileged" checkbox.
-This flag is neede to build the Docker image inside the CodeBuild stage.
+This flag is needed to build the Docker image inside the CodeBuild stage.
 - Create following environment variables as part of configuration
     1. ECR_PRODUCT_REPOSITORY_URI - ECR Repository for Product Container Image
     2. ECR_REVIEW_REPOSITORY_URI - ECR Repository for Review Container Image